brandur/org/drafts/microservices.md

 These tiny services have a number of advantages over their heavier counterparts:

 * They have an inherently smaller surface area, and their development can be continually iterated until all bugs are squashed.
-* Due to their small area of responsibility, they're rarely in the same state of constant change that's normal many larger codebases.
+* Due to their small area of responsibility, they're rarely in the same state of constant change that's a matter of course many larger codebases.
 Less change is natural protection against new bugs or regressions.
 * In many cases their resource use will be smaller, which could help avoid a class of bugs stemming from overutilization like GC pauses, out-of-memory errors, swapping, etc.
 * May be able to use only a very reliable data store like S3 or even be made completely stateless, which can avoid a single point of failure like a relational database.